vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 --------------------------
 ```

-And if we reserve the `MINUS` order
+And if we reverse the `MINUS` order

 ```
 GO FROM 2,3 OVER e1 YIELD e1._dst AS id, e1.prop1 AS right.1, $$.tag.prop2 AS right.2